 "Androgyny is topical because the is responsible for anything anymore.
 Everything is up for grabs," says Potter.
 She should know.
 She spent name.
 The book propagates Woolf's belief that to be male equals power, but that to be a "complete" individual one should possess female and male traits in equal number.
-To of illustrate the premise, the character of Orlando (played brilliantly in the film by actress Tilda Swinton) lives for 300 and androgyny.
-"Androgyny is futuristic.
-Think of sci-fi vears and changes sex halfway through.
-At the end of the movie, having been disinherited because of her sex, Orlando emerges penniless but powerful and happy, complete with daughter.
+To illustrate the premise, the character of Orlando (played brilliantly in the film by actress Tilda Swinton) lives for 300 movie, having been disinherited because of her sex, Orlando emerges penniless but powerful and happy, complete with daughter.
 (Here Potter employs dramatic license: In the book, Orlando has a son.
 "It's the way Woolf would have liked o see it.
-I think she betrayed her better instincts by giving Orlando a son." says Potter.)
+I think she betrayed her better instincts by giving Orlando a son. says Potter.)